PhotoNomad0/tCoreIntegrationTest/README.md

 # Setup

+Do `node -v` to check node version.
+I'm using latest version 8.x.
+Don't know if newer versions would work.

 ```
 npm i
 ```

 Also in `./test/tCoreConnect.js` change `appPath` to either
 * point to where the source is found (`'../../translationCore/src/main.js'`) or
-* to the app (`/Applications/translationCore.app/Contents/MacOS/translationCore`) - this is doesn't work yet, electron version conflicts?
+* to the app (`/Applications/translationCore.app/Contents/MacOS/translationCore`) - this doesn't work yet, electron version conflicts?

 # Running Tests